jakewies/jakewiesler.com/content/blog/compound-components-basics.md

 }
 ```

-We're no longer hardcoding `Messages` and `Input`, so users of `Chat` can explicitly declare them in their own code using the dot-notation syntax.
-Update the `App` component in `src/index.js` with the following:
+We're no longer hardcoding the layout, so users of `Chat` can explicitly declare it in their own code using the dot-notation syntax.
+Let's simulate this by updating the `App` component in `src/index.js` with the following:

 ```
 // src/index.js